cfhirsch/adventofcode2023/README.md

 Fairly straightforward, although it took a little bit of thought to get to using a queue to make sure the signals are sequenced properly.
 I had to run my puzzle input for 1000 cycles to get the answer; if there's a cycle it's much larger than 1000 button presses.

+### Part Two:
+I wrote the code for this myself, but got the idea for the solution from dgalanti1's post [here](https://www.reddit.com/r/adventofcode/comments/18mmfxb/comment/keivqu3/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).

+Namely, "rx" receives a pulse from a single Conjunction module.
+That module will fire a low pulse when all of its inputs are high.
+So build up a dictionary of modules that feed into this penultimate Conjunction module, and keep pressing buttons until we've figured out the number of button presses that will get each of the inputs to send a high pulse.
+The answer is the product of all of these numbers.

 ## Day 21

 ### Part One: